My Research on Probiotics for Kidney Failure: Beyond Just the Supplement

 “How long do I have to give them for?”

-From a naturopathic and IRC support perspective, this is not a “timed” cure, but a new lifestyle.
+From a naturopathic and CKD support perspective, this is not a “timed” cure, but a new lifestyle.
 Supporting the intestines to relieve the kidneys is a strategy to be maintained throughout the animal’s life.

 Transparency note: This is the sharing of my research path and my experience in the field.
 Each animal is unique and kidney failure is a complex disease that requires constant veterinary monitoring.
 Always consult your veterinarian before changing your therapy.